Chuka-J-Uzo/Data-Streaming-ETL-IUBH/README.md

 | ATLAS_EXPANDED_WEBAPP_DIR |                                   | Where do you want to expand the war file.
 By Default it is in /server/webapp dir under the base install dir. |

+## Run Apache Ranger Container:

+Also we encountered a bug that prevented Apache Ranger from running.
+For this reason, we have been unable to use it to enforce access control to key containers like Kafka.
+Here, we document the issue as a bug requiring resolution: https://github.com/Chuka-J-Uzo/Data-Streaming-ETL-IUBH/issues/1